Mel Hutchwright

 Lionel Hipkiss, using the alias Mel Hutchwright, is a fictional character from the British soap opera Coronation Street, played by Ian McKellen.
-He makes his first on-screen appearance on 1 May 2005 and is last seen on 22 May 2005.
+He made his first on-screen appearance on 1 May 2005 and was last seen on 22 May 2005.

-In 2019, McKellen recorded a special message in character as Lionel for Sue Nichols, who plays Audrey Roberts, on the occasion of her receiving the Outstanding Achievement Award at The British Soap Awards ceremony.
+In 2019, McKellen recorded a special message in character as Lionel for Sue Nicholls, who plays Audrey Roberts, on the occasion of her receiving the Outstanding Achievement Award at The British Soap Awards.

 Creation and casting

-In March 2005, it was announced that British veteran actor, Ian McKellen, had joined Coronation Street for ten episodes as a "dodgy novelist".
+In March 2005, it was announced that British veteran actor Ian McKellen had joined Coronation Street for ten episodes as a "dodgy novelist".
 Producer Tony Wood said: "We are delighted that an actor of Ian McKellen's calibre has agreed to appear in the show, it is a testament to the direction we have been taking the show in the last 12 months.
 Ian will be perfect as Mel Hutchwright and the cast and crew are looking forward to working with him on what promises to be a very funny storyline."
 Wood later revealed that the role of Mel was not originally written for McKellen.
-Wood and the casting director recalled that McKellen wanted a part in the serial and approached his agent, who was not keen on giving the script to McKellen, however, the actor read it and loved the writing for the character.
+Wood and the casting director recalled that McKellen wanted a part in the serial and approached his agent, who was not keen on giving the script to McKellen; however, the actor read it and loved the writing for the character.